 D. DISCRIMINATION WITH RESPECT TO EMPLOYMENT AND OCCUPATION

 The law mandates equal remuneration for work of equal value.
-Eurostat reports the pay gap between men and women in the country was 3 percent in 2018.
-While the law provides female employees re-entering the workforce after maternity leave the right to return to their previous or a similar job, pregnant women and other women of childbearing age still suffer unacknowledged discrimination in the labor market.
+Eurostat reports the pay gap between men and women in the country was 3.3 percent in 2019.
+While the law provides female employees reentering the workforce after maternity leave the right to return to their previous or a similar job, pregnant women and other women of childbearing age still suffered unacknowledged discrimination in the labor market.

-Systemic integration of persons with disabilities does not exist.
-Public bias against persons with disabilities persisted.
-NGOs have been working actively to change attitudes and assist persons with disabilities to gain skills and gainful employment, but the government lacks adequate programs to prevent discrimination.
+There was no systemic integration of persons with disabilities into the workforce, and public bias against persons with disabilities persisted.
+While NGOs worked to change attitudes and assist persons with disabilities in gaining skills and employment, the government lacked adequate programs to prevent discrimination.
 The law requires companies or institutions with more than 50 employees to employ workers with disabilities for at least 4 percent of their workforce or pay a fine for lack of compliance, which many companies chose to do.
-Before this provision was introduced in 2017, the law allowed companies not in compliance with the quota to fulfill their legal obligation by buying products from NGOs or firms, known as “sheltered units,” where large numbers of persons with disabilities were employed.
-NGOs reported that sheltered units lost an important source of income as a result.
-On November 9, the government re-established “sheltered” or “protected units”, enterprises that employ at least three persons with disabilities who represent at least 30 percent of the overall staff and contribute at least 50 percent of the cumulated full time work hours.
+In November 2020 the government re-established “sheltered” or “protected units,” enterprises that employ at least three persons with disabilities who represent at least 30 percent of the overall staff and contribute at least 50 percent of the cumulated full-time work hours.
 Local labor offices had limited success in facilitating employment for persons with disabilities.

 NGOs reported that patients suffering from cancer and tuberculosis faced discrimination in the workplace.
 In 2019 almost one-third of employees with cancer reported they postponed informing their employer of their illness until after treatment, and 17 percent reported a substantial reduction in job duties and responsibilities upon returning to work.
 The law supports tuberculosis patients by providing monthly food allowances, medical leave, and psychological support but does not contain measures to protect patients from workplace discrimination.